KennethRomeroLopez/KennethRomeroLopez/README.md

 ## :point_up: **About me**
 - 💻 Discovering a new passion, programming
 - 📚 Languages & literature enthusiast
-- 🎯 Looking for oportunities to grow as a programmer
+- 🎯 Looking for opportunities to grow as a programmer
 - :joystick: Videogame lover

 ---